Webinar: Safeguarding in sport – achieving earlier intervention

 With a safeguarding strategy that supports a culture of awareness, reporting and intervention, sports organisations can create opportunities to identify and disrupt ‘low-level’ concerns before they develop to prevent safeguarding failure – from individual cases to those of the scale of the US Gymnastics scandal.

-on April 4th, 2 PM BST, former Metropolitan Police Commander and head of Operation Yewtree, Peter Spindler moderates a panel of safeguarding experts and former professional footballer and child sexual abuse survivor, Paul Stewart.
+On April 4th, 2 PM BST, former Metropolitan Police Commander and head of Operation Yewtree, Peter Spindler moderates a panel of safeguarding experts and former youth player at Peterborough United and Child Sexual Abuse survivor, Dion Raitt.

 Key topics covered will include: